“We’re moving to containers, but should we use ECS or EKS?”

 4. The true cost of operations

 EKS typically requires 1.5-2x more operational resources than ECS, even in 2025.
-This cost often doesn’t appear in initial comparisons.
+This cost rarely shows up in initial comparisons.

 Cost comparison: The numbers nobody else shows you

-Most comparisons focus only on the direct service costs, but the true cost picture is more complex:
+Most comparisons focus only on direct service costs.
+The full picture:

 Cost Factor | ECS | EKS